 On day 19, Ceilidh had to be medically evacuated due to an infection she likely picked up from the lake water.

-It was a heartbreaking moment as Ceilidh had everthing she needed to continue on, and even potentially win.
+It was a heartbreaking moment as Ceilidh had everything she needed to continue on, and even potentially win.
 She had plenty of fish in the creek nearby that she had no issue catching with her fish trap.
 She was warm and dry.
 Everything was going for her.

 “I’m not ready,” she said after the medical team made their decision.